y20k/transistor/assets/README.md

 5. Foreground Layer: Set Trim to `No`
 6. Foreground Layer: Set Resize to `100%`

-## Screnshots v3.1
-... have been taken on a OnePlus 5

 ## F-Droid Assets
 F-Droid assets are found in the folder **metadata/\<locale\>/**.